 At December 31, 1998, general insurance reserves for losses and loss expenses (loss reserves) amounted to \$38.31 billion.
-These loss reserves represent the accumulation of estimates of ultimate losses, including IBNR, and loss expenses and minor amounts of discounting related to certain workers' compensation claims.
+These loss reserves represent the accumulation of estimates of ultimate losses, including IBNR, and loss expenses and amounts of discounting related to certain workers' compensation claims.
 At December 31, 1998, general insurance net loss reserves increased \$3.45 billion to \$24.62 billion.
-These loss reserves represent loss reserves reduced by reinsurance recoverable, net of an allowance for unrecoverable reinsurance.
+The consolidation of Transatlantic and 20th Century in 1998 increased loss reserves 2.9 billion as compared to 1997; the balance of the increase of 550 million, representing a 2.2 percent of year end net loss reserves, was comprised of reserves related to new business.
+The net loss reserves represent loss reserves reduced by reinsurance recoverables, net of an allowance for unrecoverable reinsurance.
 The methods used to determine such estimates and to establish the resulting reserves are continually reviewed and updated.
 Any adjustments resulting therefrom are reflected in operating income currently.
 It is management's belief that the general insurance net loss reserves are adequate to cover all general insurance net losses and loss expenses as at December 31, 1998.
 In the future, if the general insurance net loss reserves develop deficiently, such deficiency would have an adverse impact on such future results of operations.